edespino/cloudberry-site/docs/sql-stmts/create-sequence.md

 INSERT INTO distributors VALUES (nextval('myseq'), 'acme');
 ```

-Reset the sequence counter value on the Cloudberry Database coordinator:
+Reset the sequence counter value on the Apache Cloudberry coordinator:

 ```sql
 SELECT setval('myseq', 201);
 ```

-Illegal use of `setval()` in Cloudberry Database (setting sequence values on distributed data):
+Illegal use of `setval()` in Apache Cloudberry (setting sequence values on distributed data):

 ```sql
 INSERT INTO product VALUES (setval('myseq', 201), 'gizmo');